2018 Slovenian parliamentary election: International

-Several international media, including BBC, CNBC and Al Jazeera, reported on the election result, labelling SDS as "anti-immigration" party and noted that a formation of a stable government will be difficult.
+Several international media, including BBC, CNBC and Al Jazeera, reported on the election result, labelling SDS as "anti-immigration" party and noted that the formation of a stable government would be difficult.
 The New York Times highlighted Janša's connection to Viktor Orbán, the PM of Hungary, who openly supported SDS, including with Hungarian companies financing the pro-SDS media.

 Aftermath

 Constitution of the 8th National Assembly

-The opening session of the National Assembly is expected to be held within 20 days of the elections.
-It was convened by President Borut Pahor, who announced that the session will be on 22 June 2018 at 11:00.
+By law, the opening session of the National Assembly must take place within 20 days of the elections.
+It was convened by President Borut Pahor for 22 June 2018 at 11:00.
 The speaker of the National Assembly will be elected at the session.
 The speaker is usually elected among the MPs of the second largest coalition party, though this is not a rule.
 Milan Brglez (SMC) was elected speaker in 2014 and France Cukjati (SDS) in 2004.

 First session will be presided over by Peter Jožef Česnik (SAB), who is the oldest of the elected MPs.

 In the first session only temporary speaker of the National Assembly could be elected, since there is still not outlines of the new coalition.
 If Speaker will not be elected, Peter Jožef Česnik will become acting speaker until speaker is elected.

 Deputy speakers of the National Assembly are expected to be elected later after official formation of the coalition.
 Two deputy speakers will be elected among the MPs of the coalition parties and one will be elected among the MPs of the biggest opposition party.

 Before the constitution of the National Assembly, parties have to name temporary leaders of the political groups.
 Temporary leader meet with the previous speaker of the National Assembly to organise constitutional session of the new NA, including agenda of the session, members of the Commission for Public Office and Elections, which will convene during the first session to confirm mandates of the elected MPs, and sitting order.
 SDS surprised with naming Danijel Krivec instead of Jože Tanko, who led the group of SDS for the last 13 years.
 A reason for that could be disagreements between Tanko and Janez Janša and his disobedience.
 For example, Tanko was the only member of SDS group that voted in favor of same-sex marriages in the last term and SDS later took part in the campaign against the law in the referendum.
 In SMC, there were also some internal dissents when party named Igor Zorčič as leader instead of Milan Brglez, who wanted the position himself.

 On 18 June temporary leaders of political groups had a meeting with Speaker Milan Brglez to discuss the first session.
 Jože Tanko (SDS) was chosen to be named President of the Commission for Public Office and Elections.